6 Natural Ways to Bring the Outdoors Indoors

 Did you know that the air within buildings can be even more polluted than outdoor air?
 Because we spend approximately 90% of our time indoors, the quality of the air at home or at your workplace can have a huge impact on your health.

 That’s why it’s important to ventilate your home every day, preferably by opening windows on opposite sides of the house.
-Stagnant air allows toxic particles from synthetic materials and cleaning products to build up.
-If it can be done safely, keep air grates open day and night to keep the indoor air circulating.
+Stagnant air allows toxic particles from synthetic materials and cleaning products to build up, and indoor air pollutants contribute to respiratory irritation, allergies, fatigue and brain fog.

 Indoor plants can also improve the indoor air quality.
 Which brings me to the next point…